 Not only do I use artificial lighting on all of my photographs and video, but I also edit the exposure, highlights, and sometimes the aperture with photo editing software.
 I’m a huge fan of the Adobe Products suite.
 For photographs, I import my images into Lightroom for cropping and basic highlight and exposure adjustments.
 Next, I import my photos into Photoshop to make any final edits and save my file in the sizes and file types that I like.
 For video editing, I import all my video into Premiere Pro.
 I haven’t always used Adobe Suite, as the learning curve is quite steep.
 In fact, when I was first starting out, I used PicMonkey and iMovie for several years and that worked just fine.

 You can see what a difference that lighting and photo editing can make!
 You can also see that I haven’t invested a lot of money in my backdrops.
 In this photo set, I am using a foam core poster board.
 I keep them attached (and standing upright) by using sewing pins!
 If I have a blemish in one of the boards – I simply edit that out with Photoshop.
 See if you can find my posterboard corrections in the photo on the right.
 Shhh!
 It can be our little secret! 🤫

 It has taken me several years to be proud of my photos and video productions.
 It certainly was not an overnight process!
 There is always something to learn.

 Please comment below or send me a direct message if you have any questions or need advice.

-If you are looking for more Creative Business tips and tricks – be sure to sign up for my Creative Day Job group!
+If you are looking for more Creative Business tips and tricks – be sure to sign up for my Creative Day Job courses!